SneakThePirate/DataAnalysis/README.md

 Holds projects for social media analysis and Vagrant VM image with tools preloaded. cc-by-sa-4.0

 Hi.
 I'm Ethan Nguyen, and I'm a rising sophmore at Vanderbilt University.
 The main goal of this project is to learn machine learning and natural languanage processing by building a Twitter sentiment analysis platform.
+Thanks to Jon Ehrman  and SyBBURE for their support.

 ## Deadlines
 - [ ] June 12: Use Tweepy API to filter and store tweets.